uboslinux/ubos-docs/sphinx/developers/manifest/roles.rst

 Upon uninstallation of an app or accessory, the roles are processed in the opposite sequence.

-Here are common fields for all of them:
+Here are common fields for all roles:

 Common fields
 -------------